Everest Panorama Trek – Perfect trek for elderly and family.

 Day 3: Hike to Everest viewpoint at Everest View Hotel.

 Day 5: Trek to Khumjung Village.

 Day 01: Kathmandu to Lukla by flight and trek to Phakding.

 Flight to Lukla will take around 30 minutes and the walk to Phakding will take around 3 to 4 hours.
-Normally the flight to Lukla will be early in the morning so please pack your bag packs during the evening of the day before the flight.
+Normally, the flight to Lukla will be early in the morning so please pack your backpacks during the evening of the day before the flight.
 After landing in Lukla, the trail descends gradually by passing above the large village of Chaunrikharaka.
-Trails along the way will pass through Agriculture fields and forests and other following villages will lead us to Phakding.
+Trails along the way will pass through agriculture fields and forests and other following villages will lead us to Phakding.

 Day 02: Phakding-Namche Bazaar.

 From Phakding, the trail follows to the bank of Dudh Kosi river passing through forests of Blue Pine and passing through the villages Benkar(2700m) Monjo (2800m) Jorsale (2804m).
 Jorsale will be the last village to eat lunch.
 After lunch, we will follow the trail to the bank of Dudh Kosi river until we meet Bhote Koshi to cross the hanging suspension bridge to climb up to Namche Bazar.
 During the climb up at the place called Top Danda, from here you are going to have the first glimpse of Mt.
 Everest.

 Namche Bazar is the trademark of Everest region or second Thamel of Nepal, where you can enjoy the real taste of German Bakery and Italian Pizza with Americano and more.
 After breakfast, you will be going for a hike to Everest viewpoint to enjoy the panoramic view of Everest and other mountain peaks.
 After the view of Everest, you will be going back to Namche Bazar to explore Namche Bazar.